-CBT Comparable PBT Accommodation PBT Administration Guidelines 7f General Administration Directions Clarified in Student's Native Language (by Test Administrator) (SR/PNP Reference CB) Available on: PARCC & DC Science Assessments General Administration Directions Clarified in Student's Native Language (by Test Administrator) Before Testing: Identification for SR/PNP: Student's SR/PNP must have General Administration Directions Clarified in Student's Native Language selected.
+CBT Comparable PBT Accommodation Accommodation PBT Administration Guidelines 7f General Administration Directions Clarified in Student's Native Language (by Test Administrator) (SR/PNP Reference CB) Available on: PARCC & DC Science Assessments General Administration Directions Clarified in Student's Native Language (by Test Administrator) Identification for SR/PNP: Student's SR/PNP must have General Administration Directions Clarified in Student's Native Language selected.
 Test Administrator Training: Test Administrators providing this accommodation should be literate and fluent in English, as well as in the student's native language.
 During Testing: The Test Administrator clarifies general administration directions only in the student's native language.
 Test Administrators, or other qualified interpreters, providing this accommodation should ideally be literate and fluent in English, as well as in the student's native language; or Test Administrator may be assisted by a translator who speaks the language of the student, if available.
-7g Online Transadaptation of the Mathematics and Science Assessment in Spanish Paper-Based Edition of the Mathematics and Science Assessment in Spanish (SR/PNP Reference CE) Paper-Based Edition of the Mathematics and Science Assessment in Spanish 7h Paper-Based Edition of the Mathematics and Science Assessment in Spanish (SR/PNP Reference CE) Paper-Based Edition of the Mathematics and Science Assessment in Spanish Before Testing: Identification for SR/PNP: Student's SR/PNP must have Paper-Based Edition in Spanish selected.
+7g Online Transadaptation of the Mathematics and Science Assessment in Spanish Paper-Based Edition of the Mathematics and Science Assessment in Spanish (SR/PNP Reference CE) Paper-Based Edition of the Mathematics and Science Assessment in Spanish 7h Paper-Based Edition of the Mathematics and Science Assessment in Spanish (SR/PNP Reference CE) NOTE: All paper- based DC Science assessments will be scored by transcription into the TestNav8 platform.
+Refer to Appendix N: DC Science Transcription Instructions for protocol.
+Paper-Based Edition of the Mathematics and Science Assessment in Spanish Identification for SR/PNP: Student's SR/PNP must have Paper-Based Edition in Spanish selected.
 Materials: Paper-Based Edition of the Mathematics Assessment.
-Based on individual state policy, the mathematics assessment may be translated into additional languages.
-Test Administrator Training: For ELs with disabilities, administrators must review the following:
+Test Administrator Training: For ELs with disabilities, administrators must review the following: Appendix A: Accessibility Features and Accommodations for Students Taking the Paper-Based PARCC and DC Science Assessments.
+Test Administrators providing this accommodation should ideally be literate and fluent in English and Spanish, or may be assisted by a translator, if available, since test administration directions will be read to the student in Spanish.